THE SONS OF THE KINGDOM

-If we would be sons of the Kingdom let us purge ourselves from the four characteristics of Satan and pray that the Lord will teach us to wait on Him, being always ready to confess our sins and yet refraining from judging others.
+If we wish to be sons of the Kingdom, let us purge ourselves from the four characteristics of Satan, and pray that the Lord will teach us to wait on Him, being always ready to confess our sins and yet refraining from judging others.
 Let us pray for a good understanding.
 Above all, let us be humble of heart, seeking the good of others, having no desire to be exalted above our brothers and sisters in the Lord.
-If we do these things we will not be removed from the Kingdom when the shaking comes—and it surely shall come!
+If we do these things, we will not be removed from the Kingdom when the shaking comes—and it surely shall come!

 Three areas of sin.
 There are three basic areas of sin, as portrayed in the three temptations of Christ in the desert.
 Every son of God must pass through these same testings.

+- Ambition.
 The third temptation is that of presumption, ambition, a willingness to act apart from the will of God.
-The present booklet has to do with four aspects of the third temptation.
-It may be true that personal ambition, which is the mother of envy, is far, far more destructive and evil than the other two areas of sin combined.
+This article describes four aspects of this third temptation.
+Personal ambition, which is the cause of envy, might be far more destructive and evil than the other two areas of sin combined.